robotsinside/laravel-deletable/README.md

 $post->delete(); // SQLSTATE[23000]: Integrity constraint violation
 ```

-To avoid this error and provide the user with some more helpful feedback, we can use the `DeleteableRequest` class.
+To avoid this error and provide the user with some more helpful feedback, we can use the `DeletableRequest` class.

 ```php
 <?php